New York City: Boroughs

 New York City is sometimes referred to collectively as the Five Boroughs.
 Each borough is coextensive with a respective county of New York State, making New York City one of the U.S. municipalities in multiple counties.

 Manhattan (New York County) is the geographically smallest and most densely populated borough.
-It is home to Central Park and most of the city's skyscrapers, and is sometimes locally known as The City.
+It is home to Central Park and most of the city's skyscrapers, and is sometimes known regionally as The City.
 Manhattan's population density of 70450.8 PD/sqmi in 2022 makes it the highest of any county in the United States and higher than the density of any individual American city.
 Manhattan is the cultural, administrative, and financial center of New York City and contains the headquarters of many major multinational corporations, the United Nations headquarters, Wall Street, and many important universities.
 The borough is often described as the financial and cultural center of the world.

 Brooklyn (Kings County), on the western tip of Long Island, is the city's most populous borough.
-Brooklyn is known for its cultural, social, and ethnic diversity, an independent art scene, distinct neighborhoods, and a distinctive architectural heritage.
+Brooklyn is known for its cultural, social, and ethnic diversity, an independent music and art scene, distinct neighborhoods, and a distinctive architectural heritage.
 Downtown Brooklyn is the largest central core neighborhood in the Outer Boroughs.
 The borough has a long beachfront shoreline including Coney Island, established in the 1870s as one of the earliest amusement grounds in the United States Marine Park and Prospect Park are the two largest parks in Brooklyn.
 Since 2010, Brooklyn has evolved into a thriving hub of entrepreneurship and high technology startup firms, and of postmodern art and design.
 Brooklyn is also home to Fort Hamilton, the U.S. military's only active duty installation within New York City, aside from Coast Guard operations.
 The facility was established in 1825 on the site of a battery used during the American Revolution, and it is one of America's longest-serving military forts.